-Prior to the Civil War, Jews from Central Europe originally settled largely in what is now the theater district and later fanned out across the lower South End.
-Second wave Russian immigrants settled here as well, but the surge of new arrivals soon pushed Jewish settlement into the North and West Ends.
+Prior to the Civil War, Jews from Central Europe originally settled in what is now the theater district and Park Square; they later fanned out across the lower South End.
+A second wave of Russian Jewish immigrants settled here as well, but the surge of new arrivals soon pushed Jewish settlement into the North and West Ends.
 The latter would become especially important: by 1910, roughly 40,000 Jews were living in the West End.New arrivals were also attracted to industrial communities north of the city, especially Chelsea and Lynn, where expanding factories employed thousands of immigrant workers.
 With Jews making up nearly half of Chelsea’s population by the 1930s, it became known as “the Jerusalem of America.”

 Back in Boston, prosperous Jewish merchants and their families had begun moving to the more bucolic Roxbury neighborhood in the late nineteenth century.
 Soon, middle and working class Jews followed.
 In the first half of the twentieth century, Jewish settlement spread progressively south along Blue Hill Avenue, from Roxbury to Dorchester and Mattapan.
 After World War II, many moved further out to suburbs such as Brookline, Newton, Swampscott, Marblehead, and Sharon, bringing their synagogues and other community institutions with them.